For Many STRS Ohio Members, Projecting Future Health Care Costs Is a Key Component in Determining Their Financial Needs in Retirement

-For many STRS Ohio members, projecting future health care costs are an important component in determining their financial needs in retirement.
-Members can review a complete list of 2019 premiums for all STRS Ohio health care plans on the STRS Ohio website.
-You may also request a copy by calling the Member Services Center toll-free at 888‑227‑7877.
+Members can review a complete list of 2020 premiums for all STRS Ohio health care plans on the STRS Ohio website.
+You may also request a copy by calling the Member Services Center toll-fee at 888‑227‑7877.
 Health care plan features for 2020 are also available on the website.